Beginner Guide · Updated 2026

 Most launderettes are self-service, meaning you do the washing yourself, but some also offer “service wash” where staff wash, dry, and fold your laundry for you (typically £15–25 per bag).
 This guide focuses on self-service laundry: the most common and affordable option.

-Launderette Basics in 30 Seconds:
+Launderette Basics in 30 Seconds

-- Time Needed: 60-90 minutes total
+• Time needed: 60–90 minutes total

-- Cost: £8-12 per load (varies by location – see our complete pricing guide)
+• Cost: £8–12 per load (varies by location)

-- What to Bring: Laundry, payment, possibly detergent
+• What to bring: Laundry, payment, possibly detergent

-- Process: Load → Pay → Wash → Dry → Go
+• Process: Load → Pay → Wash → Dry → Go

 Before You Go: What to Bring

 Your first launderette visit only requires a few essentials.
-Here’s what you actually need versus what’s optional.

 The Essentials

-| Payment | £10-15 (card & contactless or cash/coin) | Cost varies by location |
+• Payment: £10–15 (card & contactless or cash/coin) — cost varies by location

-| Detergent | Small bottle (maybe) | Often included, but not always |
+• Detergent: Small bottle (maybe) — often included, but not always

 Your laundry might seem obvious, but take a moment before you leave home.
-Empty all pockets (coins, receipts, and tissues cause problems), separate any delicate items that need hand-washing, and if you’re washing new clothes for the first time, consider separating lights from darks to prevent color bleeding.
+Empty all pockets (coins, receipts, and tissues cause problems), separate any delicate items that need hand-washing, and if you're washing new clothes for the first time, consider separating lights from darks to prevent colour bleeding.

-Payment varies by launderette.
-Most washes cost £4-8, drying costs £3-6, totaling £8-12 per load, though this varies significantly by location.
-Check our complete UK pricing guide for detailed regional breakdowns.
 Many modern launderettes now accept contactless payment, but not all locations do.
-Some still operate with coins only, so it’s worth checking if your local launderette accepts cash or coin before you go.
-If you’re bringing coins, £1 and 50p pieces work best.
+Some still operate with coins only, so it's worth checking if your local launderette accepts cash or coin before you go.
+If you're bringing coins, £1 and 50p pieces work best.

 Nice to Have